The Plaster of Thought-Walls (Translated)

 May the flower business flourish.
 May the tissue business decline.

-May beautiful word-processions move from Facebook status updates into real life.
+May beautiful word-processions come from Facebook statuses into life.

 ……….
 Why?
-Don’t enchanting women become BCS cadres?
-Can’t you be enchanting if you want to be a good person?
+Don’t enchanting people become BCS cadres?
+If you want to be a good person, can’t you be enchanting?

-Though it’s true that 99% of women who take the BCS exam are beautiful.
+But this much is true: 99% of the girls who take the BCS are beautiful.
 The remaining 1% become BCS cadres.

 ……….
-Yes, brother, you’re absolutely right.
-I was thinking, whom should I request: “Girl, would you kindly divorce your boyfriend for me?”
+Oh brother, you’re absolutely right.
+I was thinking, whom should I request, “Girl, would you kindly divorce your boyfriend for me?”

 At the Vivekananda Education and Culture Council picnic.
 From Mirsarai Mahamaya Eco Park on the way to Ramgarh.
 Destination: Vivekananda Orphanage.
 Destitute hill children live there.
 At the orphanage on Valentine’s Day.
 A side effect of Vivekananda.
-Good, is it good or not?
+Good, then,

-Shubhro Deb is playing in the car.
-This heart of mine is not made of stone…… Before this played…..
-For some reason couldn’t turn him off….
-I’m truly charmed by the driver’s sense of humor!
+Shubhra Deb is playing in the car.
+This heart of mine is no stone…… Before this came…..
+For some reason he couldn’t be turned away….
+I’m quite charmed by the driver’s sense of humor!

 16February 2014